wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <a name="DP-500"></a>

-## DP-500: Azure Data Engineer Associate
+## DP-500: Azure Enterprise Data Analyst Associate

 Microsoft's $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-enterprise-data-analyst-associate/">DP-500 Azure Enterprise Data Analyst Associate exam page</a> provides free tutorials to get advanced Power BI skills, including managing data repositories and data processing in the cloud and on-premises, along with using Power Query and Data Analysis Expressions (DAX).
 You should also be proficient in consuming data from Azure Synapse Analytics and should have experience querying relational databases, analyzing data by using Transact-SQL (T-SQL), and visualizing data.